nramenta/flow/README.md

 - `-%}`, `-}}`, and `-#}` delimiters will remove all whitespace to their right
   **up to and including** the first newline it encounters.

-## Raw output

-Sometimes you need to output raw blocks of text, as in the case of code.
-You can use the raw tag:

-    {% raw %}
-    I'm inside a raw tag
-    {% this will be printed as is. %}
-    {% endraw %}

 ## License

 Flow is released under the [MIT License][MIT].